 - Nuts and seeds are a welcome part of a heart-healthy diet.
 Don’t let the fat and/or calories put you off.
-They’re nutrient-dense little nuggets that can actually decrease cholesterol.
+They’re nutrient-dense little nuggets that can help curb your appetite.

 - There isn’t one “healthiest” nut (or seed).
-Ignore the people who say to eat 7 almonds every day or whatever.
-All nuts and seeds are rich in heart-healthy unsaturated fats, antioxidants, and a variety of other nutrients.
+They’re all rich in heart-healthy unsaturated fats, antioxidants, and a variety of other nutrients.
 Some stand out for one reason or another — walnuts and chia seeds for omega-3, for example — so in terms of health, just enjoy a variety of your favourites.

 Seven tips for enjoying nuts and seeds without breaking the bank